All that climbing of stairs and steep streets makes hungry and thirsty...

 By the way; I could eat these kanelsnegles every single day!

-THE real deal if your like pastéis de nata, and definitely worth the wait!
+At Pastéis de Belém you will get THE real deal if your like pastéis de nata, and it's definitely worth the wait!

 As of 1837 they are baking these heavenly egg tart pastries with a crunchy crust on this spot; where the shop interior is from the early days and it felt like I stepped back in time.